Out of the Loop: Structural Approximation of Optimisation Landscapes and non-Iterative Quantum Optimisation: The Approximation Theorem

 \subsection{Formalisation}

 In \cref{sec:opt_landscape}, we presented a closed form of the optimisation landscape based on the Hamming distances between states.
 The components $\ab|c_k\ab(\mangle,\pangle)|^2$ in \cref{eq:c_k} play a crucial role in $F_1\ab(\mangle, \pangle)$ (see \cref{eq:F_1}).
 As they are functions of the optimisation angles, we find it prudent to first obtain an intuitive visual understanding of their interrelationship.
 Each contribution $\ab|c_k\ab(\mangle,\pangle)|^2$ can be seen as a landscape for a specific value of \(k\) itself.
 Consider \cref{fig:3d_overview} that depicts, as an illustration, vertical slices of three $\ab|c_k\ab(\mangle,\pangle)|^2$ for $k \in T = \ab\{10, 13, 14\}$ and dimension $n = 5$.
 The macroscopic similarities between the three are visually obvious, which motivate the idea to take the mean over all $\ab|c_k\ab(\mangle,\pangle)|^2$.
 To further quantify this idea, we look at the overlaid cross sections for all three components compared with their mean in \cref{fig:c_k_components}.
 Here, we evaluate $\ab|c_k\ab(\mangle,\pangle)|^2$ for all $k \in T = \ab\{10, 13, 14\}$ across $0 \leq \mangle \leq \pi$ at a fixed $\pangle_{\text{c}} = 1.2$ and calculate the mean of all $\ab|c_k\ab(\mangle,\pangle_{\text{c}})|^2$ at each point.
 The chosen constant 1.2 does not have any particular computational or physical significance, but results in a \enquote{typical} two-dimensional sub-space of the optimisation landscape.
 We again observe how the mean value nicely captures the higher level structures shared between all individual components.
-In fact, this intuition can be expressed as a precise mathematical relationship, as $F_1$ is nothing more than this mean value scaled by a factor of $\frac{\ab|T|}{2^n}$, since
+In fact, this intuition can be expressed as a precise mathematical relationship, as $F_1$ is nothing more than this mean value of $c_k$ terms scaled by the relative cardinality $\frac{\ab|T|}{2^n}$ of the target space $T$, since

 As remarked above, the global structure of $F_1$ is very similar across different instances of a given problem.
 This renders the \emph{expected value} of an optimisation landscape for a problem an interesting object of study, as it captures the salient properties \emph{across} instances.
-In particular, we argue that the ability to efficiently approximate
+In particular, we argue that the ability to efficiently approximate is well suited to improve the understanding of \QAOA, as we show in \cref{sec:application}, and also leads to practical implications that can help optimise the use of \QAOA, as we detail in \cref{sec:utility}.